 Even though I did not have any physical cancer to deal with in my own body, I became very aware of aspects of my life that needed changing or healing.
 By addressing many of these issues and challenges I feel that I averted or prevented myself from getting ill.

 Working With People Dealing With Cancer Taught Me So Much

-The FULL version of this article is featured in our quarterly eZine, ‘Holistic Living Magazine’… grab YOUR copy now at NO COST and read many more articles about cancer too!
+You can read the FULL version of this article in our quarterly eZine, ‘Holistic Living Magazine,’ look for Edition 4 on this archive page.
+There’s many more articles about cancer waiting for you too!